 The second biggest source of revenue is state categorical income that must be spent for selected State-determined programs.
-This revenue includes \$3.6 million in COVID-19 related funding, \$3.1 million in lottery, \$2.5 million for EEF, and \$1.9 million in funding for a portion of special education services.
-State on Behalf contributions to STRS of \$7.4 million are also reported as Other State Revenue.
+This revenue includes \$3.5 million in lottery, \$2 million in ELOP, \$6.7 million in AMIM, \$4.4 million in LR, \$1 million in KIT, and \$2.1 million in funding for a portion of special education services.
+State on Behalf contributions to STRS of \$6.2 million are also reported as Other State Revenue.
 All of the Federal income received by the District is restricted since it must be expended for purposes that are determined by the grantor and not the local Board of Trustees.